Omaha System Board of Directors

 brian.kates@coloradosprings.gov

-Brian has served as Director of the Meadows Park Community Center since 1998.
-The center has 3.0 full-time, 15 seasonal staff, and many volunteers, serving around 65,000 people annually.
+Brian served as Director of the Meadows Park Community Center since 1998.
+The Center has 3.0 full-time, 15 seasonal staff, and many volunteers, serving about 65,000 people annually.
 Programs include out-of-school time opportunities for youth, exercise and meal programs for older adults, and special events for families.
 Brian uses stories, qualitative data, and quantitative data to capture program outcomes.
-Emerging from the pandemic, the Omaha System will be especially useful in assessing both the negative impacts inflicted upon center customers as well as the successes that provided services and programs have had in restoring what was lost.
+During a financial crisis in 2010, he collaborated with area nursing educators and began to use the Omaha System.
+It was especially useful to quantify outcomes of Center customers after they received Center services.

 In 2013, Brian and colleagues established a community collaborative to connect health, recreation, and academic professionals who served Colorado Springs youth; it expanded to a state-wide group.
 For these efforts, he received the National Leadership Academy Public Health Award.
-In April, 2017, the collaborative sponsored a one-day “Out-of-School Summit”.
-In 2018, the focus of the Summit was the Omaha System; Brian described the 2017 Summer Camps and the Omaha System data analysis.
-Such details are the basis for several publications he co-authored with colleagues, including a contribution to Chapter 3 in the next Omaha System book.
-Brian also shared details about Omaha System use during his 2019 speech and poster presentation at the Omaha System International Conference.
+Brian continues to collaborate with others and use the Omaha System.
+He currently serves on the evaluation committee that ensures compliance within national accreditation standards for parks and recreation agencies, and introduces administrators and colleagues to the value of measuring physical, social, and mental health with the Omaha System.
+He is completing a professional clinical counselor license.
+Brian’s publications are listed on the Omaha System Website.
+He authored a contribution to Chapter 3 for the next Omaha System book.
+Brian also shared details about Omaha System use during his 2019 speech and poster presentation and the 2022 Omaha System Conferences.
 Brian joined the Omaha System Board of Directors in 2019.

 Karen S. Martin, RN, MSN, FHIMSS, FAAN